The Victim Privacy Argument: Examined

 - Identity exposure via broadcast Addressed by existing protocols

 Encryption addresses the theoretical column while making the documented column impossible to monitor or address.
-When journalists can't track police response to DV calls, when advocates can't document patterns of dismissive treatment, when researchers can't analyze response times—victims lose the accountability mechanisms that actually protect them.
+Journalists can't track police response to DV calls.
+Advocates can't document patterns of dismissive treatment.
+Researchers can't analyze response times.
+Victims lose the accountability mechanisms that actually protect them.

 - Policy changes prioritizing DV response